Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: RN collapse: a bounce with an apparent-horizon minimum

 Moreover, the bounce is locally regular.
 Expanding $f_{\rm RN}(r)$ around $r=R_\ast$ gives $1-f_{\rm RN}(R)\simeq -f'_{\rm RN}(R_\ast)(R-R_\ast)$ with $f'_{\rm RN}(R_\ast)<0$, so that the surface radius has a quadratic minimum,

 After the surface crosses the outer horizon $R_+$, it enters the trapped region $R_-<R<R_+$, where the causal structure prevents any outward escape back to the original exterior.
-In the idealized OS evolution on a fixed RN background one may formally continue the trajectory to $R<R_-$ and reach the bounce radius $R_\ast$, but in a realistic collapse this continuation is not expected to be physically meaningful: the star effectively gets ``captured'' by the inner horizon.
-This is closely tied to the well-known instability of the inner horizon, which suggests that the inner horizon should not survive as a regular boundary in dynamical collapse---in the spirit of Penrose's viewpoint~\cite{Penrose:2002} that an extendible inner horizon would signal a breakdown of determinism and should instead be replaced by a singular endpoint.
+In the idealized OS evolution on a fixed RN background one may formally continue the trajectory to $R<R_-$ and reach the bounce radius $R_\ast$, but in a realistic collapse with full nonlinear effects taken into account, this continuation is not expected to be physically meaningful: the star effectively gets ``captured'' by the inner horizon.
+This is consistent with the well-known instability of the inner horizon due to mass inflation~\cite{Poisson:1990eh}, as discussed above.
+Nevertheless, it is of interest to see that the simple OS model appears also to reveal the possible instability of the inner horizon of the RN black hole.

-The inner horizon is known to be unstable due to mass inflation~\cite{Poisson:1990eh}: even tiny perturbations can trigger an exponential growth of the local effective mass, potentially leading to a weak, null curvature singularity at or just inside $R=R_-$.
-In that case, the classical spacelike singularity at $R=0$ may never form within the dynamical evolution, or it may become causally disconnected and physically irrelevant, with the effective endpoint occurring near the inner horizon instead.
 It should also be noted that the consistency interval \eqref{eq:RN_charge_interval} ensures that the bounce radius $R_\ast$ is not parametrically small and is therefore a physically meaningful feature.

 To complete the picture of RN collapse, we also consider the \emph{inflection point} $R_{\rm infl}$, where the surface acceleration vanishes, i.e.\ $\ddot R=0$, which gives